secondmindlab/secondmindlab/README.md

 # 🧠 Second Mind OS Lab

-> A systems lab for builders who think deeply and build precisely.
+> A systems R&D lab for builders who think deeply and build precisely.
+> This is the internal cognitive & execution layer behind **Nebula Dev Studio**.

 ---